How It Works

 IoT and embedded device alerts

-Devices that can only send email — industrial sensors, legacy hardware, embedded systems — gain first-class webhook integration without firmware changes.
+Devices that can only send email, including industrial sensors, legacy hardware, and embedded systems, gain webhook integration without firmware changes.

 Mailing list traffic → events